Basis-Theory/docs/source/includes/detokenization/_examples.md

 }
 ```

-In this example, we show how you can use an [Atomic Card](/#atomic-cards) token to create a Spreedly payment method,
+In this example, we show how you can use a [Card](/#token-types-card) token to create a Spreedly payment method,
 but provide an updated CVC (`987`) that is different from the `cvc` value stored within the token.
 This could be desired if the updated CVC was collected directly from a user interface, possibly as a challenge to the user to prove they own the card.

-Here, we will be using the same Atomic Card token and card owner name from the previous [Use Atomic Tokens](#examples-use-atomic-tokens) example.
+Here, we will be using the same Card token and card owner name from the previous [Use Complex Tokens](#examples-use-complex-tokens) example.

 ## Use Multiple Tokens